 WHERE OUR GRADUATES GO

 While many of our students and graduates choose to work in communities throughout Kansas or in the Kansas City metropolitan region, our students and graduates come from and work across the US and abroad.
-Members of the classes of 2012, 2013 and 2014 accepted positions in at least 31 states, including California, Texas, Colorado, New York and Washington, D.C, as well as taking positions overseas from Belgium to Beijing.
-Our loyal alumni are found in all 50 states around the globe, including China, Japan, Korea, Thailand, the Netherlands and Saudi Arabia.
+Members of the classes of 2012, 2013, 2014 and 2015 accepted positions in at least 33 states, including California, Texas, Colorado, New York and Washington, D.C, as well as taking positions overseas from Belgium to Beijing.
+Our loyal alumni are found in all 50 states around the globe, including China, Japan, Korea, the Netherlands and Saudi Arabia.

-A considerable number of graduates accept judicial clerkships, including 7 from the Class of 2014.
-Recent graduates have been law clerks at all levels of federal and state courts.
+A considerable number of graduates accept judicial clerkships, including 9 from the Class of 2015.
+Recent graduates have been law clerks at all levels of federal and state courts, including 2 from the Class of 2015 who will clerk on the U.S. Court of Appeals for the 9th Circuit.
 Over the past five years, our students and graduates have accepted summer and/or permanent employment with firms, businesses, government agencies, public interest organizations and judges all over the country, including one recipient of a prestigious Equal Justice Works fellowship.